nfischer/github-review/README.md

 A simple tool to help me pull down and review Github PRs.

-This is geared toward reviewing node projects since that's what I'm reviewing these days.
+This is geared toward reviewing NodeJS projects since that's what I'm reviewing these days.
 This is specifically geared toward reviewing PRs from [ShellJS](https://github.com/shelljs/shelljs) and [its various off-shoot projects](https://github.com/shelljs).
 I also use this to help review [cash](https://github.com/dthree/cash) and [my Bash-to-ShellJS translator](https://github.com/nfischer/BashToShellJS).

 Feel free to try this out for your Github projects!
 If you like it, drop me a line.

 If you find any bugs, please see [the wiki page](https://github.com/nfischer/github-review/wiki) for a guide on submitting